WWE Hall of Fame: Warrior Award

 In 2015, WWE introduced the Warrior Award for those who had "exhibited unwavering strength and perseverance, and who live life with the courage and compassion that embodies the indomitable spirit of the Ultimate Warrior".

 While WWE promoted Warrior Award recipients as Hall of Fame inductees, they were not included in the Hall of Fame section at WWE.com and an image gallery which shows "every WWE Hall of Famer ever" does not contain any recipient.

-The award was created following the Ultimate Warrior's death.
+The award was created following Ultimate Warrior's death.
 During his April 2014 Hall of Fame speech shortly before his death, he proposed that there be a special category called the "Jimmy Miranda Award" for WWE's behind-the-scenes employees.
 Miranda, who died in 2002, was part of the WWE merchandise department for more than 20 years.
 Former WWE ring announcer Justin Roberts expressed disappointment at how WWE used portions of Warrior's Hall of Fame speech to promote the award but left out Warrior's intentions of honoring WWE's off-screen employees.
 WWE responded, "It is offensive to suggest that WWE and its executives had anything, but altruistic intentions in honoring Connor and his legacy with The Warrior Award", adding that "moving forward the award will be given annually to acknowledge other unsung heroes among WWE's employees and fans".
-From 2019 until its discontinuation in 2024, all recipients had been either current or former WWE employees.
+From 2015 until its discontinuation in 2024, all recipients had been influential figures and current or former WWE employees.

-Traditionally, Dana Warrior, the widow of the Ultimate Warrior, presented the award.
-Dana Warrior was released from the company in 2023, and the Warrior Award was discontinued.
+Traditionally, Dana Warrior, the widow of Ultimate Warrior, presented the award.
+Dana Warrior was released from the company in 2023, and as a result, the Warrior Award was discontinued.